May the driver of a property-carrying vehicle be on duty for more than 14 hours?

-If we cross a state line, can we still use the 100- or 150-air-mile radius exception?
+If we cross a state line, can we still use the 150-air-mile radius exception?

 Yes.
-Since the Federal Motor Carrier Safety Regulations apply to interstate commerce, crossing a state line does not affect the use of the 100- or 150-air-mile radius exception.
-Keep in mind that if you are operating in intrastate commerce and following the state-specific hours-of-service regulations, crossing the state line places you under federal regulations.
+Since the Federal Motor Carrier Safety Regulations apply to interstate commerce, crossing a state line does not affect the use of the 150 air-mile radius exceptions in §395.1(e).
+Keep in mind that if you are operating in intrastate commerce and following state-specific hours-of-service regulations, crossing the state line places you under federal regulations.